-If a large amount of unburned gasoline flows into the converter, it may overheat and create a fire hazard.
-To prevent this observe the following precautions and explain them to your customer.
+If a large amount of unburned gasoline gasoline flow into the converter, it may overheat and create a fire hazard.
+To prevent this observe the following precations and explain them to your customer.

 - 1. Use only unleaded gasoline. - 2.
 Do not run the engine while the car is at rest for a long time.
-Avoid running the engine at fast idle for more than 10minutes and idle speed for more than 20 minutes. - 3.
-Do not measure engine compression for an extended time.
-Engine compression tests must be made as rapidly as possible.
-Remove the fuel pump relay before performing a compression test.
+Avoid running the engine at fast idle for more than 10minutes and idle speed for more than 20 minutes.